laverboy/blog/content/posts/think.md

 ### Practice

-We all know the things that take practice: riding a bike, a sport, learning a musical instrument, but for some reason there a whole bunch of other things that we think we should just be able to do, like: talking to people, writing, thinking.
-It's just not true though unfortunately.
+We all know the things that take practice: riding a bike, a sport, learning a musical instrument, but for some reason there are a whole bunch of other things that we think we should just be able to do, like: talking to people, writing, thinking.
+It's just not true though, unfortunately.
 We need to practice.

 So what are you going to do today to practice active thinking whilst you work?